marbx/Lineage/install_Lineage_on_Sony_Xperia_XA2.md

 1) Get the latest TWRP image (twrp-*pioneer.img) from  https://twrp.me/

 2) Boot XA2 into fastboot mode (blue LED)
-- Turn off your XA2
+- Turn off the XA2
-- Press and hold the Volume ***Up*** key for a few seconds
+- Press and hold the Volume ***Up*** for a few seconds
-- Connect the USB cable and watch the LED turn blue
+- Connect the USB cable and watch the LED turn blue as XA2 enters fastboot mode
-- Release the Volume ***Up*** key
+- Release the Volume ***Up***
 - You may execute `fastboot devices` to verify

 3) Fastboot into TWRP:
 - Execute `fastboot boot twrp-3.3.1-4-pioneer.img`

-Notes:
+- XA2 opens TWRP, leaves fastboot mode and turns off blue LED

-- Fastbooting TWRP ends fastboot mode, only adb commands still work
+Note:
 - Don't flash TWRP, this would destroy Lineage!
 (Do NOT excute `fastboot FLASH boot twrp-ERROR.img`)

 ## Sideload Firmware